 Don't forget, the handbook will be there for you whenever you need it!

 In 2010, I founded Scribble Ink Story Consultancy - a social enterprise dedicated to mentoring writers throughout their creative process.
 Scribble Online is one of three core writing services delivered by Scribble Ink.
-It exists to provide learners with creative writing courses that are flexible, affordable and fun.
+It exists to provide writers of all ages, backgrounds and abilities with creative writing eCourses that are flexible, affordable and fun.
 Each nano course available is equivalent to a 1-2 hour workshop.
-Enrol today and share the many experiences my London-based writers enjoy during live sessions.
+A combination of two or more nanos enables you to submit work for AQA accreditation, or as part of an Arts Award qualification, but equally, a certificate of completion after finishing one nano is great for the resume, creative productivity and personal development!
+Enroll today and share the many experiences my London-based writers enjoy during live sessions.

 I'm so glad you've chosen to invite me on your creative journey, and I look forward to supporting you!

 Nadia Gasper, MA.